Introduction

 To set multiple attributes in one go, use an object as an first argument.

-Every attribute will trigger a change
+Every attribute will trigger a change event.
+A key

-that doesn't exist will trigger a create
+that doesn't exist will trigger a create event, a key

-that does exist will trigger an update
+that does exist will trigger an update event.

 All events will have the key of the attribute as their event value.